SoCFPGA-learning/Chameleon96/Templates/Project_Templates/README.md

-See each folder for more detail about each template.
+See each folder for more details about each template.